zinrai/yptables/README.md

 # yptables

-yptables is a tool that generates iptables configurations from YAML files.
-It supports both shell script and iptables-restore formats.
+yptables is a tool that generates iptables-restore format configurations from YAML files.

 ## Features

 - YAML-based configuration for iptables rules
 - Supports filter and nat tables
 - Handles both built-in and custom chains
-- Generates either shell script or iptables-restore format
+- Generates iptables-restore format for atomic rule application
 - Full support for iptables match modules

 ## Installation